 You can reach Stu at firstname.lastname@example.org.

-Youth Sailing Foundation of Indian River County is pleased to have Mary Morgan returning for her second season as Sailing Director.
+Youth Sailing Foundation of Indian River County is pleased to have Mary Morgan at the helm, serving in her third season as Sailing Director.
 Mary grew up sailing at the historic Riverton Yacht Club on the Delaware River.
 Starting in Sunfish, she quickly moved up to racing C-420’s.
 Mary worked as Sailing Instruction Manager at the Cooper River Yacht Club throughout her high school and college years.
 There she learned the skills required to plan and administer sailing instruction programs that included community sailing and outreach to inner city children from Camden and Philadelphia.
 Along the way, she became an accomplished sailor and racer.

-Most recently, Mary has worked summers as Sailing Director at Brant Beach Yacht Club on Barnegat Bay in New Jersey.
+Mary has worked several summers as Sailing Director at the historic Brant Beach Yacht Club on Little Egg Harbor Bay, Long Beach Island, New Jersey.
 She oversees a sailing program that encompasses teaching beginners through coaching racing teams.
-With responsibility for curriculum development, teaching and staff supervision, and liaison with Club parents, officers, and management, Mary brings a wide range of skills and experience to Youth Sailing Foundation.
+Responsibilities there include curriculum development, teaching and staff supervision, and liaison with Club parents, officers, and management.

-Mary is a recent graduate of Rutgers University with a Bachelor of Science degree in Environmental and Business Economics.
+Mary is a 2016 graduate of Rutgers University with a Bachelor of Science degree in Environmental and Business Economics.
 While at Rutgers, Mary was a member of the sailing team and member of the Alpha Zeta Honors and Service Fraternity.

-Eleanor Dixon has joined the staff of YSF in August 2016 as Executive Assistant, bringing with her a lengthy and varied administrative background.
+Eleanor Dixon joined the staff of YSF in August 2016 as Executive Assistant, bringing with her a lengthy and varied administrative background.
 A native of Philadelphia, she attended Cornell University where she earned her degree in Agricultural Economics with a concentration in Accounting and Business Management.
 She was employed in consumer finance and insurance in New Jersey and Pennsylvania before relocating to Vero Beach in the mid-1990’s.